sj-can/ngs_pipeline/docs/intro/README.md

 ### Getting started

-**Remember:
+_Remember:_**
   *For this course, information between [] such as [/path/to/file] needs to be altered for the command to work.
-Do not need to include the [] symbols if they both previously surrounded a command line argument which needs altering.
+Do not include the [] symbols if they previously surrounded a command line argument which needed altering.

   *When learning it is beneficial to type the commands rather than copy and paste them.